Dasharo/docs/docs/osf-trivia-list/dasharo.md

 - Rules seem not to be applied equally to all contributors of [coreboot distribution][cb-distro].

-## Why Dasharo is not called coreboot firmware distribution?
+## Why is Dasharo not called a coreboot firmware distribution?

 While the coreboot is now the default open-source framework for Dasharo, we do not want to limit Dasharo to one framework.
 We also expect another firmware